CIDARLAB/CelloUCF2SBOL/README.md

 An API to convert the Cello UCF to SBOL

-Install and Run
+Running this Script
 ----------------------------
-Instructions to install Cello can be found in [INSTALL.md](INSTALL.md).
 Instructions to run this script can be found in [RUN.md](RUN.md).

 Contributing to this project
 ----------------------------